Battle of Arundel Island: Battle

-Supported by artillery batteries firing from Kolombangara, the Japanese resistance proved more intense than US planners had anticipated and the 3rd Battalion, 173rd Infantry Regiment was also landed around the lagoon to assist on 5 September.
-Having expected only limited combat, the fighting to secure Arundel eventually evolved into a major operation and the 173rd Infantry Regiment was initially reinforced by the 169th around 8 September.
+Supported by artillery batteries firing from Kolombangara, the Japanese resistance proved more intense than US planners had anticipated, and so the 3rd Battalion, 173rd Infantry Regiment was also landed around the lagoon to assist on 5 September.
+Having expected only limited combat, the fighting to secure Arundel eventually evolved into a major operation, and the 173rd Infantry Regiment was initially reinforced by the 169th around 8 September.
 This regiment relieved the 1st Battalion, 173rd Infantry around Bustling Point, allowing the battalion to move to the east coast to support the regiment's other two battalions around Stima Lagoon.
 To break the deadlock, other reinforcements were sent later, with US forces reaching a peak strength of eight infantry battalions.
-These were drawn from a number of units, including the 27th Infantry Regiment (a Regular Army regiment detached from the 25th Infantry Division) and a company from the 103rd Infantry Regiment, along with 4.2-inch mortars from the 82nd Chemical Battalion, two batteries of 155 mm howitzers, a reconnaissance troop, and 13 US Marine tanks (a platoon from each of the 9th,10th, and 11th Defense Battalions).
+These were drawn from various units including the 27th Infantry Regiment (a Regular Army regiment detached from the 25th Infantry Division) and a company from the 103rd Infantry Regiment, along with 4.2-inch mortars from the 82nd Chemical Battalion, two batteries of 155 mm howitzers, a reconnaissance troop, and 13 US Marine tanks (a platoon from each of the 9th,10th, and 11th Defense Battalions).
 The 27th was landed around the Bomboe Peninsula—where the 169th Infantry had established a blocking position—with artillery support from the mortars and 155 mm guns, while other artillery from the 9th Defense Battalion based on mainland New Georgia around Munda Point fired against Japanese guns on Kolombagara to support the eastern force.

-Meanwhile, the Japanese also reinforced the island, dispatching a battalion of Colonel Satoshi Tomonari's 13th Infantry Regiment commencing 8 September, with orders to secure food by attacking US troops around Munda or Bairoko on the New Georgia mainland.
+Meanwhile, the Japanese also reinforced the island, dispatching a battalion of Colonel Satoshi Tomonari's 13th Infantry Regiment commencing 8 September, with orders to secure food by attacking US troops around Munda or Bairoko on New Georgia.
 They were also charged with delaying the US forces long enough to enable elements of the 8th Combined Special Naval Landing Force and the South Seas Detachment to withdraw from Kolombangara.
 Two battalions of the US 27th Infantry Regiment arrived around Bustling Point on 10–11 September; while the 1st Battalion remained at Enogai on northern New Georgia.
 Their commander, Colonel Douglas Sugg, would assume command of all US troops in the north of the island.
 The 27th was tasked with clearing Sagekarasa Island and the Bomboe Peninsula, attacking towards the east in an effort to push the Japanese back towards the blocking positions that the 172nd Infantry Regiment was holding.